mrVanDalo/terranix-website/articles/terranix-vs-hcl.markdown

 ---
-title: terranix vs HCL
+title: differences between terranix and HCL
 date: 2020-01-10
 draft: false
 info: Syntax differences between terranix and HCL
 ---

-# Syntax differences between terranix and HCL
+## declarations

 In **HCL** you would do something like this: